iamtrask/iamtrask.github.io/_posts/2026-04-07-decentralized-ai-in-50-lines.markdown

     r = requests.post(OLLAMA, json={
         "model": MODEL,
         "prompt": f"Someone texted me: {incoming_prompt_from_friend}\n\nReply ONLY using this context:\n{schedule}",
-        "system": "You ARE the person replying to a text message. " "Output ONLY the reply text.
+        "system": """You ARE the person replying to a text message.
+Output ONLY the reply text.
 No preamble.
-Be brief and natural. " "If the context doesn't cover the question, say you're not sure.", "stream": False
+Be brief and natural.
+If the context doesn't cover the question, say you're not sure.""",
+        "stream": False
     })
     return r.json()["response"].strip()